 Accident and sickness insurance (also known as accident and health insurance) coverage for Scouts and Scouters furnishes medical reimbursement in case of death, accident, or sickness within the policy amounts.
 Information regarding unit accident coverage is available through the local council.
 The coverage provided has maximum limits it pays and a maximum benefit period, usually 52 weeks from the date of the incident.

-Coverage is excess of all other insurance or healthcare plans in force.
-This policy is excess to any and all other available source of medical insurance or other healthcare benefits.
+Coverage is excess of all other insurance or health care plans in force.
+This policy is excess to any and all other available sources of medical insurance or other health care benefits.

-The coverage provided has a maximum limits it pays and a maximum benefit period, usually 52 weeks from the date of the incident.
-The plans do not "take care of everything."
-Claims should be filed with the accident and sickness carrier as soon as possible along with any other source of medical insurance or other healthcare benefits.
+The coverage provided has maximum limits it pays, and a maximum benefit period, usually 52 weeks from the date of the incident.
+The plans do not “take care of everything.”
+Claims should be filed with the accident and sickness carrier as soon as possible along with any other source of medical insurance or other health care benefits.

 Accident and sickness plans and insurance companies have specific procedures for processing claims.
-Volunteer need to check with their local council to verify which plan/policy their council provides or is available.
+Volunteers need to check with their local council to verify which plan/policy their council provides or is available.

-What Coverage is Available to Non-Owned Boats Used in Scouting Activities?
+Coverage for Non-Owned Boats Used in Scouting Activities

 - Only general liability insurance coverage is available; no hull damage insurance is provided.

-- The following are examples of watercraft/boats that need not be insured by the chartering organization and others if they are to be used in an Official Scouting Activity: canoes, kayaks, rafts, catamarans and sailboats (under 26 feet).
-However if these watercraft are to be used for non-Scouting activities the chartering organization or others should provide liability insurance as there is no liability coverage for chartering organizations or others for non-Scouting activities.
+- The following are examples of watercraft/boats that need not be insured by the chartered organization and others if they are to be used in an official Scouting activity: canoes, kayaks, rafts, catamarans, and sailboats (under 26 feet).
+However, if these watercraft are to be used for non-Scouting activities, the chartered organization or others should provide liability insurance as there is no liability coverage for chartering organizations or others for non-Scouting activities.

-- Watercraft owned by local councils, chartering organization and others should be licensed by USCG and the operator should be licensed if required.
+- Watercraft owned by local councils, chartered organizations, and others should be licensed by the U.S. Coast Guard, and the operator should be licensed if required.

 Unauthorized and Restricted Activities